OctopusDeploy/blog/blog/2019-11/docker-in-ci-cd-pipelines/index.md

 Clicking the Authorize button finalized the connection and the agent was available to perform builds.

 ## The Docker project

 Using my local instance of Azure DevOps as my source control repository for the OctoPetShop project, I created a new project within TeamCity and connected my Azure DevOps repo to it.
 This post assumes you already know how to create a project within TeamCity and focuses on the build and deploy process.

 ### Adding a connection to Docker Hub

 To push our images to Docker Hub, we need to configure a connection to Docker Hub with an authorized user.

-For this, we navigate to the Connections tab of our OctoPetShop project:
+For this, we navigate to the **Connections** tab of our OctoPetShop project:

 ![](teamcity-project-connections.png)

-Click on Add Connection:
+Click on **Add Connection**:

 ![](teamcity-project-connections-button.png)

-Choose Docker Registry from the drop-down and fill in the username and password.
-Don’t forget to use Test Connection to make sure your credentials are valid:
+Choose **Docker Registry** from the drop-down and fill in the username and password.
+Don’t forget to use **Test Connection** to make sure your credentials are valid:

 ![](teamcity-dockerhub-connection.png)
 ![](teamcity-dockerhub-connection-test.png)